CityOfLosAngeles/angeleno-my-account/CODE_OF_CONDUCT.md

 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

+**Consequence**: Community leaders will make best efforts into contacting user via any public communication means the contributor has available, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+A public apology may be requested.
 <!--
 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the